EV/EBITDA Sector-Relative Value on German Stocks: 8.97% CAGR Across All 25 Years

 The early record (2000-2015) is strong.
 The recent record (2016-2024) is mixed.
 The question for any investor considering this strategy is whether the German economy's structural challenges are cyclical or permanent.

 Data: Ceta Research (FMP financial data warehouse).
 Returns in EUR (local currency).
 Benchmark S&P 500 in USD.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 See full methodology at github.com/ceta-research/backtests.